 Explore more Product Strategy deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Product Strategy.
-These resources below were developed by management consulting firms and Product Strategy subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Product Strategy templates below that were developed by management consulting firms and Product Strategy subject matter experts.

 The integration of digital strategy within higher education must be seamlessly aligned with the overarching institutional goals.
 A common concern is whether the digital initiatives support the core mission of the university.
 To ensure this alignment, the university's strategic plan should explicitly incorporate digital transformation objectives that complement academic excellence, research innovation, and community engagement.